 Next is a longer phase of oxidation.
 Contrary to black tea, Oolong tea is not completely oxidised.
 The aim is that the sides of the leaf oxidise while the inner part of the leaf stays green.
 In order to stop oxidation at the right time, the leaves are roasted.
-Next, they are rolled which forms them into the typical Oolong pearls.
-After that, our Oolong is only slightly roasted which is the reason why it is still fairly green.
+Next, they are rolled which forms them into the typical pearls.
+After that, the leaves are dried and the tea is ready to drink.

 The subtle flavours of this Oolong tea will show particularly well if you use a Lidded Cup or an Infuser Pot.
 But also a cup or a tea pot work perfectly well.
 Because the leaves are rolled up tightly, you will only need a little bit of tea for an infusion.
 After infusing, the leaves start expanding until you can see the entire leaves swimming in the water.
 That is why you can let this tea steep for a slightly longer time than other teas.

 Have a look at our product video to see how we infuse it (English subtitles):